eirikhoye/correlomics/README.md

 - One selecting for mismatches OUTSIDE miRNA position 2-18
     - Used for analyzing the preferred read alignment position (0 is canonical start/end).

+- Parse samfiles Identify A to I editing events and merge all into a long format dataframe

+-

 ![Image](figures/flow_chart_editing_events.drawio.png)